PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 ## 4.23.0 PySimpleGUI 3-Jul-2020

-Table Colors Fix - workaround for problems with tables and tree colors in Python 3.7.2 to 3.9+ Mac crash fixed - tkinter.TclError: expected boolean value but got "" (hopefully) New shortcut "k" parameter for all elements that is the same as "key" - may be experimental / temporary if not well received More error checks popup extensions
+Table Colors Fix - workaround for problems with tables and tree colors in Python 3.7.2 to 3.9+ Mac crash fixed - tkinter.TclError: expected Boolean value but got "" (hopefully) New shortcut "k" parameter for all elements that is the same as "key" - may be experimental / temporary if not well received More error checks popup extensions